kaustubhnair02/OrionInternship-23/notebooks/report.md

 ## LotFrontage

-checking the skewness of a temporary df which does not include the values of the column LotFrontage which has value 0 and plotting it against the salePrice to check whether it is suitable for the model or not. skewness before log transform is 2.1635691423248837. now removing the skewness and checking the value againa and plotting it again to see the difference. skewness atfer log transform = -0.7287278423055492
+Checking the skewness of a temporary df which does not include the values of the column LotFrontage which has value 0 and plotting it against the salePrice to check whether it is suitable for the model or not.

+Skewness before log transform is 2.1635691423248837.

+Now removing the skewness and checking the value againa and plotting it again to see the difference.

+Skewness atfer log transform = -0.7287278423055492

 <details>
 <summary>Code</summary>